Upcoming Trainings

 Click here to be notified about the next scheduled program.

-This series will focus on the breakdown and various cuts of a pig.
+This training will focus on the breakdown and various cuts of a pig.
 Here in the US, the pig is heavily used in the sausage and value-added market.
 However, the middle meats are becoming just as popular as beef.
 Learn about the most dedicated animal in the meat industry.
 Participants will get to take home some of their very own prepared meat cuts, as well as an entry level meat cutting knife.

 Through this four-hour online training, you will learn the fundamentals of organics and organic certification.
 This training is ideal for new inspectors, certification reviewers, farmers, and/or anyone interested in understanding organic certification requirements for a farm, company, agency or organization.
 This is also a great training for those interested in pursuing a career in the organic certification sector.
 This training is based on current regulatory definitions and requirements within the United States Department of Agriculture (USDA), the Organic Foods Production Act (OFPA), the National Organic Standards Board (NOSB), and the National Organic Program (NOP).